jasonlloyd1/jasonlloyd1.github.io/index.md

 This transition from Java to Python showcases several key skills:

-**1. Language Proficiency:** Demonstrates my ability to learn and apply a new programming language, specifically Python, and leverage its strengths.
+1. Language Proficiency: Demonstrates my ability to learn and apply a new programming language, specifically Python, and leverage its strengths.
-**2. Code Optimization:** Python's syntax and libraries allow for a more concise and readable implementation compared to the original Java code.
+2. Code Optimization: Python's syntax and libraries allow for a more concise and readable implementation compared to the original Java code.
 This highlights my understanding of code optimization and best practices.
-**3. Problem-Solving:** Adapting the game logic and functionality from Java to Python requires a deep understanding of both languages and the ability to translate concepts effectively.
+3. Problem-Solving: Adapting the game logic and functionality from Java to Python requires a deep understanding of both languages and the ability to translate concepts effectively.
-**4. Object-Oriented Design:** The enhancement will allow me to refine the object-oriented design of the game, potentially introducing new classes and relationships to improve modularity and maintainability.
+4. Object-Oriented Design: The enhancement will allow me to refine the object-oriented design of the game, potentially introducing new classes and relationships to improve modularity and maintainability.

 **Reflection on the Enhancement Process:**